The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 BSocSc (Hons) in Sociology:

-The Programme offers a sociological approach to the study of social relationships in different institutional settings and at different scales with rigorous research methods.
-It aims to provide students with (1) knowledge of the persistence and changes in social structures and their relationships with various social institutions; (2) a critical understanding of social values and meanings of behaviour in different social situations; and (3) the ability to conduct independent research on social issues.
+The Programme offers a comprehensive exploration of social relationships within global, regional, and local institutional contexts, underpinned by rigorous and cutting-edge data analytic research methodologies.
+This programme is designed to cultivate students' ability in three areas: (1) understanding the persistence and change of social actions, structures, and their relationships with diverse social institutions; (2) fostering a critical comprehension of social values and meanings of social behaviors; and (3) nurturing the capacity to undertake rigorous research on pertinent social issues.

 Student Learning Experiences